autonomys/subspace-docs/docs/community/contribute.md

 - **Bug Reports & Fixes:** Find a bug or error?
 Let us know where it's hiding.
 Report it at the [GitHub](https://github.com/subspace/subspace-docs).
 - **Feature Requests & Implementations:** Looking for a new feature?
 Share your ideas so we can improve.

-*If you have something that is not listed, try to be as descriptive as possible and feel free to submit the Pull Request on [GitHub](https://github.com/subspace/subspace-docs).*
+*If you have something that is not listed, try to be as descriptive as possible and feel free to submit the [pull request](https://github.com/subspace/subspace-docs/pulls).*

 # Ground Rules